kowasaur/KOI-N/README.md

 (I'll finish this later)
 Fees are included in the amount invested in a coin
 ### Invested
 Say you put $500 into bitcoin.
 The price then doubles and you sell half of it.
 Your 'invested' is now $250.
+This amount is calculated on every sell with `o - so/b` where `o` is the old invested amount (AUD), `s` is the amount in crypto that is being sold, and `b` is the total balance of that crypto, prior to selling.

 ## Sources
 The `N` in the KOI-N logo is modified version of [Fish KOI logo and symbol animal vector](https://www.vecteezy.com/vector-art/595538-fish-koi-logo-and-symbol-animal-vector) which is apart of [Abstract Vectors by Vecteezy](https://www.vecteezy.com/free-vector/abstract).
 The font used is [Otsutome](https://www.freejapanesefont.com/otsutome-font-download/)